MarkChew/HorizontalLineOrderCloserEA/README.md

 Usage :

-Drag and drop on the chart
+Drag and drop on the chart.
+Ensure AutoTrading is enabled and EA icon on top right shows a smiley face.

 Initial lines will be based on Bid ASk +/- 50 pips